 The cost includes: All meals, accomodation, all guided activities and local transport included.

-The cost does not include: Flights, transfers from the airport, anything not mentioned.
+The cost does not include: Alcoholic beverages.
+Flights, transfers from the airport, anything not mentioned.

 What to bring: We recommend you to dress in layers, ideally in neutral colors to blend with the surrounding.
 Hiking shoes, sun hat, water bottle, daypack, long pants, hat and wool gloves, jacket, raincoat or poncho, sun protection cream, non smelling mosquito/tick repellent and camp shoes (sandals).
 Binoculars, personal toiletries/medicines and a sense of adventure!